bradleyeckert/hermes/docs/hermes.md

 ## Acknowledge handshake

 Each encrypted message elicits an ACK response.
 The ACK counters of each port stay synchronized when everything is operating normally.

+## Error recovery

+Errors in the header usually throw the keystreams out of sync.
+The only recovery is a re-pair sequence, which occurs after the data stops streaming (a `12` is seen).

+Errors in the message (or HMAC) cause a HMAC failure, but don't affect keystream sync.
+In that case, the original message is sent re-encrypted using new keystream segment, which rules out replay attacks.